reiugit/FourWaysOfTimedHostedServices/README.md

 # Four ways of Timed HostedServices in .Net 8

-1. HostedService timed with TimeProvider . . . best choice for Unit Tests
+1. 'HostedService' timed with TimeProvider . . . best choice for Unit Tests
-2. HostedService timed with Timer
+2. 'HostedService' timed with Timer
-3. Worker with timed with Task.Delay
+3. 'Worker' timed with Task.Delay
-4. Worker with timed with PeriodicTimer
+4. 'Worker' timed with PeriodicTimer

-### 1. HostedService with TimeProvider
+### 1. 'HostedService' with TimeProvider
 This kind of Hosted Service enables Unit Testing without delays.<br>
 For Unit Tests simply install NuGet package 'Microsoft.Extensions.TimeProvider.Testing'.<br>
 Then inject Microsoft.Extensions.Time.Testing.FakeTimeProvider instead of TimeProvider.System.

-### 2. HostedService with Timer
+### 2. 'HostedService' with Timer
 A Timer is not perfect for unit tests.

-### 3. Worker with Task.Delay
+### 3. 'Worker' with Task.Delay
 Task.Delay is not perfect for unit tests.

-### 4. Worker with PeriodicTimer
+### 4. 'Worker' with PeriodicTimer
 A PeriodicTimer is not perfect for unit tests.